-Ahmaud Arbery slaying: Defense claims accused killers have been 'vilified'
+Ahmaud Arbery slaying: Defence claims accused killers have been 'vilified'

 "Yeah, it just startled me," Travis McMichael replied.
 "When I turned around and saw him and backed up, he reached into his pocket and ran into the house.
 So I don't know if he's armed or not.
 But he looked like, he was acting like he was.
 So be mindful of that."

-He said he had never seen the person before in the neighborhood.
+He said he had never seen the person before in the neighbourhood.

 "But we've been having a lot of burglaries and break-ins around here," Travis McMichael said on the 911 call.
 "I had a pistol stolen Jan.
 1, actually."